Teachers can use these 15 emotions books and videos for the classroom to teach kids emotional skills during social-emotional learning lessons.

 Dealing with children’s emotions is a hot topic among teachers in elementary schools today.
 Teachers need to think about how to teach children to recognize and describe emotions, express them, and control them.
 Explicit lessons about emotions can help children learn healthy social-emotional skills.
 Here are 15 books and videos about emotions that you can share with your class.

-15 Emotions Books and Videos for Kids
+15 Best Emotional Skills Books and Videos for Kids

 Children naturally express their emotions, although it’s not always in an appropriate manner.
-Emotional intelligence can be learned, and YOU can help your students adopt socially responsible ways of managing emotions.
+Emotional skills can be learned, and YOU can help your students adopt socially responsible ways of managing emotions.
 Share some of these books and videos with them today!

 In each of the books listed below, the main characters struggle with defining or showing their emotions.
 Sometimes a tricky concept for youngsters to grasp, social-emotional learning CAN be successfully promoted in your classroom.
 Simply let the characters and situations described in these books illustrate what emotions are and how to handle them.